 Safe Haven for Domestic Violence Victims

 Safe Haven is a Santa Barbara Countywide program that assists victims of family violence and their companion animals.
-We're doing so in collaboration with several animal welfare partners and social welfare agencies, including Domestic Violence Solutions.
-C.A.R.E.4Paws helps facilitate safe, anonymous and free refuge for animals so that an owner can leave an abusive partner without fearing for the safety and well-being of a family pet.
-Our goal is to reduce suffering and reunite animals with their owners when the time is right.
+We do so in collaboration with several animal welfare partners and social welfare agencies, including Domestic Violence Solutions.
+C.A.R.E.4Paws helps facilitate safe, anonymous refuge for animals so that an owner can leave an abusive partner without fearing for the safety and well-being of a family pet.
+Our goal is to reunite animals with their owners when the time is right.

 Do you need help?